shajra/haskell-exceptions-checked/README.md

 `onException`, we have to use the `Lift` effect, which provides `MonadBase`, `MonadBaseControl`, and `MonadIO` instances.

-## Solving both problems at once
+## Our solution

 Pepe Iborra's [control-monad-exception][control-monad-exception] package seems to address the “split-world” problem, while also providing extensible errors.
-With it, we can leave our exceptions within IO, and just annotate which exceptions have been thrown and caught with a `Throws` constraint.
+With it, we can leave our exceptions within `IO`, and just annotate which exceptions have been thrown and caught with a `Throws` constraint.

 `control-monad-exception` wraps our computation with a `Checked` data type.
-Some have [tried to avoid this wrapping][safe-exceptions-checked], but seem to [run into issues][safe-exceptions-checked-issues] with less type inference, limitations of the API, and possible idiosyncrasies with `forkIO`.
+Some have [tried to avoid this wrapping][safe-exceptions-checked], but seem to [run into issues][safe-exceptions-checked-issue] with less type inference, limitations of the API, and possible idiosyncrasies with `forkIO`.

 For that reason, in this package we stick with the basic approach of